 To sum up

 Initially, many clinics digitized their services (at least to some extent) because of the Covid-19 pandemic.
 But today, telehealth is a must for successful medical practices.
-With telehealth platforms’ robust features, such as online booking and scheduling, file sharing, security, and patient management, healthcare providers can improve the quality of patient diagnoses, optimize clinical workloads, reduce costs, and treat patients across borders.
+With telehealth platforms’ robust features and benefits of telemedicine for providers, such as online booking and scheduling, file sharing, security, and patient management, healthcare providers can improve the quality of patient diagnoses, optimize clinical workloads, reduce costs, and treat patients across borders.

 Now that you see how your clinic can benefit from telehealth, check out our latest guide on choosing telemedicine software.
 It explains how to manage your facility efficiently and generate more revenue.